 A company's internal financial control with reference to consolidated financial statements is a process designed to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with generally accepted accounting principles.
-A company's internal financial control with reference to consolidated financial statements includes those policies and procedures that (1) pertain to the maintenance of records that, in reasonable detail, accurately and fairly reflect the transactions and dispositions of the assets of the company; (2) provide reasonable assurance that transactions are recorded as necessary to permit preparation of financial statements in accordance with generally accepted accounting principles, and that receipts and expenditures of the company are being made only in accordance with authorisations of management and directors of the company; and (3) timely detection of unauthorised acquisition, use, or disposition of the company's assets that could have a material effect on the financial statements.
+A company's internal financial control with reference to consolidated financial statements includes those policies and procedures that (1) pertain to the maintenance of records that, in reasonable detail, accurately and fairly reflect the transactions and dispositions of the assets of the company; (2) provide reasonable assurance that transactions are recorded as necessary to permit preparation of financial statements in accordance have, in all material respects, an adequate internal with generally accepted accounting principles, and financial controls with reference to consolidated financial that receipts and expenditures of the company are statements and such internal financial controls with being made only in accordance with authorisations of reference to consolidated financial statements were management and directors of the company; and (3) operating effectively as at March 31, 2023, based on provide reasonable assurance regarding prevention or the criteria for internal financial control with reference timely detection of unauthorised acquisition, use, or to consolidated financial statements established by disposition of the company's assets that could have a the respective companies considering the essential components of internal control stated in the Guidance material effect on the financial statements.
+Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India.